abhirbhandary/abhirbhandary/README.md

 ![Simple Banner](https://abhirbhandary.github.io/images/Linkidin_Banner.jpg)

-Hello, I'm Katie.
-Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+Hello, I'm Abhir.
+Aspiring Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.

 - Querying data using SQL.
 - Generate reports and perform ad-hoc data analysis using SQL.
-- Developing dashboards on Tableau and Looker Studio.
+- Developing dashboards on Power BI and Tableau.
 - Data analysis and reporting using Google Sheets and Excel.

 ### 📚 Projects